thefossguy/de-bloat/README.md

 # README

-Removes all the OEM junk from a new/freshly formatted Android phone.
+Removes all the OEM junk from a new/freshly formatted OS.
+This is limited to Android for now.